-The principle governance structures within the Company are the Board and its Committees, details of which have been given earlier in this Report (see page 26 under then heading "The Board").
-There are dynamics to the development of good governance practices and decision-making in its sphere of activity that require the Company to be ever vigilant to and cognizant of market, regulatory, fashion and macro-economic ontogenesis, as well as embracing emerging technologies and understanding the need to recognise the environmental concerns raised by the Group's activities and adopting/adapting behaviours to mitigate them, as necessary.
+The principal governance structures within the Company are the Board and its Committees, details of which have been given earlier in this Report (see page 24 and 25 under the heading "The Board").
+There are dynamics to the development of good governance practices and decision-making in the Group's sphere of activity that require the Company to be ever vigilant to and cognizant of market, regulatory, fashion and macro-economic influences and shifts.
+The Board recognises the environmental concerns raised by the Group's activities and seeks to adopt behaviours or adapt them in a fashion designed to best mitigate or, where possible, eliminate them.
 The proven skills of our central management team, the depth of experience and knowledge of our Directors, our active market engagement through the partnerships with our customers and suppliers all ensure that the Board is alerted to and well briefed about all issues that affect our market and performance and is able to make informed decisions on the short, medium and long term shaping of the Group's business model and/or strategy.